NMillard/ObjectUrl/readme.md

 This package came into existence after having to use countless external APIs and dealing with documenting their query parameters, path variables, and response types.

-Encapsulate API call requirements within a single object that can be used with the `HttpClient` without relying on building typed http clients that you inject as constructor arguments.
+The core concept here is to bundle the API call requirements into a neat single object, which can then be employed with the `HttpClient`.
+No need to build typed http clients and inject them as constructor arguments anymore.

 The idea is simple: create a class that models a request and send the request.
 That's it.